Spanish PM visits Barcelona, criticizes regional chief

 Spanish media reported that Torra tried to talk to Sanchez by telephone on both Saturday and Sunday, but was rebuffed.

-A spokeswoman for the pro-independence party Esquerra Republicana de Catalunya (ERC), which is allied with Torra’s group, condemned the prime minister on Monday for not talking directly to the Catalan government.
+A spokeswoman for the pro-independence party Esquerra Republicana de Catalunya (ERC), which is allied with Torra’s group, condemned Sanchez on Monday for not talking directly to the Catalan government.

 “Sanchez is refusing dialogue for the umpteenth time.
 (This shows) disrespect to the people of Catalonia,” Marta Vilalta Torres said.

-Although four decades have passed since the end of Franco’s rule, he remains a highly contentious figure in Spain.

-The Catalan separatists have evoked Franco’s name in their criticism of the Madrid government’s handling of the independence crisis.

-Reporting by Belén Carreño and Jessica Jones; Writing by Ashifa Kassam; Editing by Edmund Blair and Crispian Balmer
+Reporting by Belén Carreño and Jessica Jones; Writing by Ashifa Kassam; Editing by Angus MacSwan